-King.
-We yield at once, with humbled mien,
+We yield at once, with humbled mien, KING.

-Because, with all our faults, we love our Queen.
+Because, with all our faults, we love our Oueen.

-Police.
 Yes, yes, with all their faults, they love their Queen.

-All.
-Yes, yes, with all their/our faults, we/they love their/our Queen.
+POLICE.
+Yes, yes, with all their faults, they love their Queen.
+ALL.

-POLICE, holding PIRATES by the collar, take out handkerchiefs and weep.
+Police, holding Pirates by the collar, take out handkerchiefs and weep.

-General.
 Away with them, and place them at the bar!
+GEN.